What Is Class Rank in High School?

 If you’re a student applying to college, you might be wondering what high school class rank is and how it affects the college admissions process.
-While grades, extracurriculars, and test scores definitely hold a lot of weight in any admissions decision, class rank is also factored in.
+While grades, extracurriculars, and test scores definitely hold a lot of weight in any admissions decision, class rank is also a factor.

 In today’s blog, we’ll explain what class rank means in high school, discussing how it’s calculated, what a good class rank is, and the importance of this academic metric.